tom-howard/ros/content/com2009/la1/week5.md

     roslaunch tuos_ros_simulations mystery_world.launch gui:=true camera_search:=true
     ```

-    ... which will launch the Gazebo simulation in GUI mode this time, as well as the `camera_sweep_action_server` too.
+    ... which will launch the Gazebo simulation in GUI mode this time, as well as the `/camera_sweep_action_server` too.

     ***